High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: CONCLUSION AND OUTLOOK

-Thanks to the development of superconducting cavity, MHz-level repetition-rate electron beam has come true.
+Thanks to the development of superconducting technology, MHz-level repetition-rate electron beam has come true.
 Seeded FELs have been proved to be convincing method to produce fully coherent EUV and soft X-ray radiation.
-However, limited by the average power of laser system today, seeded FEL mostly can not run at the repetition-rate as high as the electron beam from superconducting linac.
-The proposed technique reduces the requirement of seed laser power by about three orders and make it possible for a commercially available fiber laser system.
-The feedback mechanism that emerged in the proposed technique makes the radiation insensitive to the current jitter.
-The mechanical layout of the proposed technique is close to the that of conventional seeded FELs and this provides excellent conditions for subsequent proof-of-principle demonstrations and technical applications.
-The proposed technique paves the way for the realization of fully coherent EUV and soft X-ray radiation with a repetition frequency of MHz.
+However, limited by the average power of laser system today, seeded FEL mostly cannot run at the repetition-rate as high as the electron beam from superconducting linear accelerator.
+The huge challenges for reducing the required seed laser power while maintaining the great longitudinal coherence and mechanism simplicity of nominal seeded FELs has led to the invention of the proposed technique.
+The proposed technique, with its application either on HGHG or EEHG, reduces the requirement of the seed laser power by about three orders of magnitude and make CW seeded FELs possible for a commercially available fiber laser system.
+The achievable average power at EUV and soft X-ray range reaches about one hundred watts with a repetition rate of 1 MHz.
+The mechanical layout of the proposed technique is close to the that of nominal seeded FELs and this provides excellent conditions for subsequent proof-of-principle demonstrations and technical applications.
+Progress made in this paper paves the way for the development of fully coherent EUV and soft X-ray FELs with a repetition rate of MHz.

+\ack{ The authors would like to thank Guorong Wu (IASF), Wei Liu (IASF), Yong Yu (DICP), Jun Zhao (SARI), Li Zeng (IASF), Hao Sun (SINAP) and Georgia Paraskaki (DESY) for helpful discussions and useful comments related to this work.
+This work is supported by National Natural Science Foundation of China (11975300) and Shanghai Science and Technology Committee Rising-Star Program (20QA1410100).}